 An alternative system is to convey a warning or signal to a driver when leaving a car that the engine is still on.

 Some such systems already have been adopted, but not on a widespread basis.
 The Hyundai Santa Fe gives a noise alert for several seconds.
 The Lexus RX 350 beeps several times.
 The Ford Eagle honks twice and displays a flashing alert on the dashboard.

 Clearly, an industry standard is needed so that all drivers can come to expect certain warnings or alerts when exiting their vehicle with the engine running.
 Or, an automatic shutoff should be installed.

 Reportedly, Ford already has taken that route, by devising an automatic shutoff system that turns a vehicle’s engine off when a driver exits.
 Ford reportedly has installed such a system on newer models of its vehicles.

 Some believe this is the answer.
 An automatic engine shutdown after a certain period of time would not necessitate a driver’s heeding a warning signal.
 One such method is being explored by some automakers by directing an engine to shut off when the fob is not in the vehicle.

 The National Highway Traffic Safety Administration, or NHTSA, made a proposal for a new rule to mandate such alarm systems in vehicles, indicating it was a “clear safety problem.”
 But that was in the year 2011.
 No move has been made yet to adopt such a rule, which the agency still is considering.

 Speak to a Keyless Ignition Failure Lawyer

-Persons already victimized by defective push-button start systems have an option: filing a remote start lawsuit.
-Then they can claim payments for their keyless start system injury, including money for their medical or hospital costs, they’re lost present to future wages and their pain and suffering.
+People victimized by defective push-button start systems have an option: filing a remote start lawsuit.
+Then they can claim compensation for their keyless start system injury, including money for their medical or hospital costs, their lost present to future wages and their pain and suffering.